-- [13] From the undisputed facts before this Office, it can be concluded that: - 13.1 The respondent misrepresented to the public that he was an authorised short-term insurer and financial services provider; - 13.2 The respondent collected premiums from members of the public but had no financial means to honour claims as they arose; - 13.3 Although the respondent was not a registered short-term insurer, he entered into a binding short-term insurance agreement with the complainant;7 - 13.4 In terms of the short-term insurance agreement the respondent agreed to indemnify the complainant against loss or damage arising out of the use of his vehicle at a monthly premium at a monthly premium of R963.10. - 13.5 The respondent was at risk and liable to pay the complainant in terms of the contract of insurance.
+- [13] From the undisputed facts before this Office, it can be concluded that: - 13.1 The respondent misrepresented to the public that he was an authorised short-term insurer and financial services provider; - 13.2 The respondent collected premiums from members of the public but had no financial means to honour claims as they arose; - 13.3 Although the respondent was not a registered short-term insurer, he entered into a binding short-term insurance agreement with the complainant;7 - 13.4 In terms of the short-term insurance agreement the respondent agreed to indemnify the complainant against loss or damage arising out of the use of her vehicle in exchange for a monthly premium. - 13.5 The respondent was at risk and is liable to pay the complainant in terms of the contract of insurance.